Patient Education

 At what age should I schedule an appointment for an orthodontic new patient examination?

 The American Association of Orthodontists recommend an orthodontic screening exam at age seven.
-By this age, most children have several permanent teeth that have erupted, allowing our doctors to adequately evaluate your orthodontic condition.
+By this age, most children have several permanent teeth that have erupted, allowing us to adequately evaluate your orthodontic condition.
+Although most children do not require early treatment, for some it can greatly reduce the time and complexity of later treatment, or even prevent what would later require surgery to treat, ultimately saving time and cost in the long run.

 Can adults have braces?